Root Cause Analysis for Technical and General Applications

 - Gain insight into Common System failures

 - Establish & co-ordinate multi-discipline team to conduct the RCA

 - Perform Hazard Identification and Risk Assessment

 - Develop the Plan for the Risk Mitigating Actions

-- Learn Techniques recommended for Prevention of Failures
+- Learn Techniques recommended for the Prevention of Failures

-- Use of Structured Model for Problem Solving
+- Use of a structured model for problem-solving

 Who Should Attend